 By setting my y-axis to the average daily movement, immediately upon logging in, I can instantly see if a day is more or less volatile than usual.
 My y-axis doesn’t drop below the current average, but I will expand it if needed to be able to see the whole day’s price action.
 For example, if the price has moved 100 pips today, I will expand my y-axis so I can see the highs and lows on my chart, even if the average (and thus my scale) is 75 pips.
 Even then, I will usually keep the scale at what I am used to seeing.

-Below is an example of a day when average volatility was around 120 pips.
+Below is a forex example of a day when average volatility was around 120 pips.
 I set my y-axis close to that.

 It was lower movement when I started (first vertical line), but then we started getting more movement, which tells me this a normal movement and I can trade as such.

-This day produced more than 11R in profit (11% if risking 1% fo the account per trade).
+This day produced more than 11R in profit (11% if risking 1% of the account per trade).

 Each day presents different opportunities.
 Knowing what the average volatility is, and then having my y-axis set to that, helps me instantly see if I should be day trading cautiously (defensive until movement comes in) or if I can trade more aggressively to capitalize on the movement.
 A simple trick, but I find it helps.